geko1981/FakeItEasy/Faking-async-methods.md

 A.CallTo(() => foo.Bar()).Returns(Task.FromResult("bar));
 ```

-\* In FakeItEasy 1.12 or earlier, the task would return uncompleted and as a result the `await` would never be satisified.
+\* In FakeItEasy 1.12 or earlier, the `Task` returned from a non-configured fake method would never be completed and the `await` would never be satisfied.
 If you are using 1.12 or earlier, [upgrade now](https://nuget.org/packages/FakeItEasy/).